Pioreactor/docs.pioreactor/experiments/02-Secondary and University level education/yeast-in-ethanol.md

 \text{ethanol \%} \approx 3\%
 $$

-This technique would yield ethanol percentages of 0%, 1.5%, 3%, and 6% to be studied on a cluster of 4 Pioreactors.
+This technique produces halving ethanol percentages of 0%, 1.5%, 3%, and 6% to be studied on a cluster of 4 Pioreactors.

 ### Results